JStrick510/CSCE606-A2C/README.md

 You can also [join our team](https://matterport.com/careers/) and help us build even more projects like this one.

 ## Requirements
-Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.
+Python 3 (tested on Python 3.7.3), TensorFlow 2.0.0, Keras 2.2.4-tf and other common packages listed in `requirements.txt`.

 ### MS COCO Requirements:
 To train or test on MS COCO, you'll also need: